POWER YOUR WAY THROUGH A VEGAN APPROACH

 Eat assimilated protein

 I eat natural plant sources of protein with a high pH in the form of sprouts, nuts, seeds and legumes (not over-cooked, as this makes it acid-forming), spirulina, wheat grass, and leafy greens.

 Eat something that will digest fast (so that less time is expended during the workout on digestion) and something that will burn fast, like dates (simple carbohydrates head to your liver for instant energy).
 Fruit sugars are also good.

 Your post-workout snack should include some good fat, protein, and simple carbohydrates.
 I focus on a greens smoothie with ½ an apple [fruit sugars], spirulina (for protein) and some nuts for good fats.
 Also, liquid helps the blood move freely to transport its nutrients– as post a workout, blood is anyway working to clear out toxins and lactic acid build-up.

 1 small pear, ¾ cup fresh or soaked dates, ½ cup sunflower seeds, ¼ cup ground flaxseeds, ¼ cup hemp protein, ¼ cup walnuts, 2 tbsp fresh ginger, sea salt to taste, 2 tbsp sesame seeds.

-Method: process all except sesame seeds, make balls and cover mix in sesame seeds, keep in the fridge for up to a week to 10 days.
+Method: Process all ingredients except sesame seeds.
+Make balls and cover them in sesame seeds.
+Keep in the fridge for up to a week to 10 days.